projectcalico/calico/docs/source/calico-neutron-api.rst

 In vanilla Neutron, these can map to the underlay network in various ways, either by being encapsulated over it or by being directly mapped to it.

-Generally speaking, Networks can be created by all tenants.
-The administrator tenant will generally create some public Networks that map to the underlay network directly for providing floating IPs: other tenants will create their own private networks as necessary.
+Generally speaking, Neutron networks can be created by all tenants.
+The administrator tenant will generally create some public Neutron networks that map to the underlay physical network directly for providing floating IPs: other tenants will create their own private Neutron networks as necessary.

-In Calico, because all traffic is L3 and routed, the role of Network as L2 connectivity domain is not helpful.
-Therefore in Calico networks are simply containers for subnets.
-Best practices for operators configuring networks in Calico deployments can be found in :ref:`opens-external-conn-setup`.
+In Calico, because all traffic is L3 and routed, the role of Neutron network as L2 connectivity domain is not helpful.
+Therefore in Calico Neutron networks are simply containers for subnets.
+Best practices for operators configuring Neutron networks in Calico deployments can be found in :ref:`opens-external-conn-setup`.

 Network creation events on the API are supported by Calico, but are no-op
 actions: no programming occurs in response to them.